AnggaR96s/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."